 Hard copies of the Leisure Guide are produced and distributed annually.
 A PDF version is available to download on the Port of Milford Haven website www.mhpa.co.uk.
 The content is discussed and decided by the Milford Haven Waterway Recreation Working Group towards the end of each season.
-A new format was being trialled at the time of writing, combining the Leisure Guide with the tide table produced by the Port.
-Early signs indicate a positive reaction to continuing this format in future.
-The guide aims to be a concise publication that is easy for Waterway users to use and understand.
+A new format was trialled in 2016, combining the Leisure Guide with the tide table produced by the Port.
+Due to the very positive reaction to this, the intention is to carry this forward in future.
+The guide is a concise publication, easy for Waterway users to use and understand.